cloudstateu/Distributed-Logs/readme.md

 1. Go to `http://localhost:8088/swagger` in the browser

-1. Browse 'http://localhost:16686/' for Jaeger dashboard and recent requests
+1. Browse 'http://localhost:16686/' for Jaeger UI dashboard and recent requests

 ### Scenarios

-1. Execute `Api/Success` and `Api/Failure` operations in swagger tester
+1. Execute operations operations in swagger tester UI.
+Browse Jaeger UI for logged spans.
-2. Execute `Api/Success` / `Api/Failure` with `correlation-id` header
+2. Execute opeartions with `correlation-id` header (e.g. in Postman) - it should appear in http request spans.
-3. Execute `Api/Success` / `Api/Failure` and look for `trace-id` response header
+3. Execute operations and look for `trace-id` response header.
+It may be used by frontend to track given requests.
+Lookup by Trace ID in Jagger UI.

 # Docs
 - https://opentelemetry.io/